 In 2012, a young beatmaker called Flume burst on to the scene and single-handedly changed the face of Australian dance music and its possibilities.

 The then 20-year old had just one single (‘Sleepless’) and one remix (Hermitude’s Hyperparadise) to his name.
 The buzz was growing, thanks in part to a standout afternoon performance at Splendour in the Grass, but his audience was confined largely to fans of underground electronica propagated by rising tastemaker label Future Classic.
+Today, Flume is a multi-platinum selling, internationally recognised career artist, creating his own space in electronic music.

 ‘Zeitgeist’ is an awkward and overused word, but Flume captured it.
 Lead single, the double-platinum selling ‘Holdin On’ came out and people went nuts.
 The album came out in November 2012 to rave reviews (‘scarily close to perfect’, said Rolling Stone) and debuted at #2.
 ‘On Top’ came out and once again people were hooked.